AlgoTradingHub/theplatform-book/source/verbs/set/difference.md

-# Difference
+# Dyadic difference

 **Syntax:** ```x diff y; diff[x;y]```

 Set difference is a dyadic verb.
-Returns values which appear in `x` but not in `y`.
+Returns vаlues which appear in `x` but not in `y`.

 ```o
 o)0 1 2 3 4 diff 4 0